gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 I had decided to attempt AWS Solutions Architect Exam.
 So, after doing some initial learning, I went ahead and gave my first practice test.
 And...
 I bombed the VPC section!

-VPC being one of the most important sections of AWS, I had to learn it as thoroughly as I could.
-I read through every material I had and created my own little paper notes.
+Then, I took it personally and read through every material I had.
+During this process I created my own little paper notes.
 This post includes those notes, just digitalized!

 *To read through this, you might have to know the basics of AWS.
 At least an overview of all the services offered.
+I have tried to write it from a novice's perspective as much as possible.
+If you are reading this and could not understand any part, do contact me!
+I will try to improve it as much as possible.*

-Also, feel free to save any diagrams given here, it's for your reference!*
+*Also, feel free to save any diagrams given here, it's for your reference!*

+*Any AWS Console Screenshots provided below might change in future, do keep that in mind.*

 <br>